What is cloud cost optimization?

 Educational institutions often have fluctuating needs based on academic schedules and student enrollment.
 Custom strategies include:

-• Cost Management for Virtual Labs: Implement cost management strategies for virtual labs and online learning platforms.
+- Cost Management for Virtual Labs: Implement cloud cost optimization strategies for virtual labs and online learning platforms.
 Optimize resource usage based on course schedules and student activity levels.

 8. Optimizing Costs for Media and Entertainment: